Trade Forex Trading

 Draw-down

-As Gold traders the number one risk in Gold trading is known as draw-down - this is the amount of money you have lost on your account on a single Gold trade transaction.
+Gold traders know that the biggest risk in trading Gold is draw-down, which is the amount you've lost from your account on a single Gold trade.

 Maximum Draw-down